pyinvoke/invoke/sites/docs/concepts/configuration.rst

-Below is a list of all the configuration values and/or section Invoke itself uses to control behaviors such as `.Context.run`'s ``echo`` and ``pty`` flags, task deduplication, and so forth.
+Below is a list of all the configuration values and/or section Invoke itself uses to control behaviors such as `.Context.run`'s ``echo`` and ``pty`` flags, task discovery, and so forth.

 .. note::
     The storage location for these values is inside the `.Config` class,